Kaitlin's Origin Story

 Improv + Sketch Comedy

-After studying improv for 2years through the Improv Shop KC and the KCIC, I started performing regularly throughout Kansas City.
-And since I can't casually have a hobby, I began producing shows, working the box office, running marketing for my teams, hosting, and generally just trying to insert myself into as many improv comedy things as possible.
+After studying and performing improv in Kansas City, I started producing shows, working the box office, running marketing for my teams, hosting, and inserting myself into as many comedy-related projects as possible.

 Move to LA